ssbakshi1994/CityTimes/README.txt

-This is a quick program that displays the time in 30 cities across the world.
+This is a quick C++ program that displays the time in 30 cities across the world.

 To get the compiler:
 			sudo apt-get update